Note: The Julian’s Private Scrapbook Series is under revision; the Xlibris

 Diphra.com.
 Thank you for respecting the work of this author.

-Please place these e-books in a location unlikely to be accessed by minors.
+Please place these e-books in a location unlikely to be accessed by persons under 16 years of age.